 A portion of the Commonwealth's receipts from the sales tax (other than the tax on meals) is dedicated through trust funds to the Massachusetts Bay Transportation Authority (MBTA) and the Massachusetts School Building Authority (MSBA).
-The amount dedicated to the MBTA is the amount raised by a 1% sales tax (not including meals), with an inflation-adjusted floor.
+The amount dedicated to the MBTA is the amount raised by a 1% sales tax (not including meals), subject to an inflation-adjusted floor (the "base revenue amount").
 A comparable amount, though without the floor, is dedicated to the MSBA beginning in fiscal 2010, with lesser amounts dedicated to the MSBA from fiscal 2005 through fiscal 2009.
+Legislation approved by the Governor on October 31, 2014 increased the amount of dedicated sales tax receipts and the base revenue amount statutorily required to be credited to the MBTA by \$160 million starting in fiscal 2015.
+The \$160 million increase in the dedicated sales tax receipts and the base revenue amount replace the \$160 million annual state appropriation the MBTA received from fiscal 2010 through fiscal 2014, although unlike the \$160 million appropriation previously mandated in statute, the \$160 million now included in the base revenue amount will increase annually with inflation.
+However, the \$160 million included in the dedicated sales tax amount will not increase with inflation.